-Spectrums go far beyond gender and sexual orientation; they can also measure romantic attraction and relationship style.
+Spectrums go far beyond gender and sexual orientation —they can also measure romantic attraction and relationship style (asexuality, aromanticism and grey-sexual identities can fall on these).
 There are also spectrums that exist within specific communities, such as the kink spectrum.

 According to Whitney, the best part about using this model in the kink community is that different people or relationships can help inspire different places on the spectrum, “so with one person, you might fall closer to submissive, and with someone else, you might be closer to dominant.”